simplesalt/main-9bc77/content/posts/UXforsecurity.md

 # Next Steps

 How have you modelled the experience of your users?
 What has been successful?
 What didn&#39;t work?
 I&#39;d love to hear about it; leave a comment below or drop me [a line](mailto:dylan@saltyonsecurity.net).
-Join me next week as we demo User Stories with a model product, then pull useful lessons for improvement from them.
+Join me next time as we demo User Stories with a model product, then pull useful lessons for improvement from them.

 ## Further resources